-I was raised from age 7 in a small town, Statesboro, in Bulloch County.
+I was raised from age 7 in a college town surrounded by row crop farmers, Statesboro, in Bulloch County, Georgia.
 Statesboro, or “the “Boro,” is about 50 miles from Savannah.
 My Dad and Mom still live back in Bulloch at the old home place, the farm, that I have so many fond memories of when my grandparents were still alive.
 Dad has retired from preaching but still fills in occasionally when a church is between pastors.
 He also is building homes and the occasional commercial project around the county.
 My brother, Mark, helps him out too.
 Somehow, my Mom has managed to keep her sanity working 40 years for the same legal firm which shall remain nameless so to keep me from getting sued and her from getting a Christmas bonus.

 When I go back now, it feels so odd.
 I ask questions about places and people I remember and “whatever happened to…….” and start feeling real old.
 Oh well, life goes on.
 It is still a charming college town and kinda quiet.
 It would be cool to have a horse farm and a pond there some day.